Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

 * After this proceed to add critical service(s) to [kyverno `clusterpolicy`](#add-critical-services-to-kyverno-clusterpolicy)

-## Adding a critical service using configmap
+## Adding a critical service using ConfigMap

 Verify that the list of critical services is present in the ConfigMap